bluemath_tk.datamining package

 max_number_of_iterations (int, optional) – The maximum number of iterations for the K-Means algorithm.
 This is used when min_number_of_points is not None.
 Default is 10.

 normalize_data (bool, optional) – A flag to normalize the data.
-Default is True.
+If True, the data will be normalized using the custom_scale_factor.
+Default is False.

 - Returns: